myzlab/k-search-v2-docs/docs/sql-functions/aggregate-functions/max.md

 The `max` method allows you to add a `MAX` function to the query.
 The `MAX` function allows you to get the maximum value of a set.

-The use of this method is recommended in statements that involve the [`GROUP BY`](/docs/select-statement/group-by/introduction) clause.

 There are 2 ways to call this method:

 ## 1. Calling from a `KColumn` or a `KTableColumn`